ddnexus/pagy/docs/extras/trim.md

 - Feature
 - Extras
 ---

 # Trim Extra

-This extra removes the `page=1` param from the link of the first page.
-You need only to require the extra in the initializer file.
+RemoveS the `page=1` param from the link of the first page.

+!!!warning
 This extra is needed only for very specific scenarios, for example if you need to avoid frontend cache duplicates of the first page.
+!!!

 ## Synopsis